Space-Owl-of-Terra/Space-Owl-of-Terra/README.md

 - 👋 Hi, I’m @Space-Owl-of-Terra
 - 👀 I’m interested in development, AI, and computer architecture!
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning machine learning and front-end dev
 - 💞️ I’m looking to collaborate on UI and AI